Living in the Age of Airplanes: Release

-It was later released on April 10 in IMAX, Omnimax, digital, and museum-located cinemas throughout the United States and Canada, beginning with 15 venues.
-Whether or not an IMAX documentary film gets screened is up to individual theaters; thus, the film's public-relations team rely on the general public to contact their nearest appropriate theater in order to expand screening venues.
-In Montreal's Canadian Museum of History, the film was translated to French. retitled Vivre À L'ère des Avions.
-It was supported by Aéroports de Montréal, and a French dub track by Guy Nadon was also made.
-The Robert Zemeckis Center for Digital Arts' Michelle & Kevin Douglas IMAX Theater screened the film free-of-charge for students of USC School of Cinematic Arts.
+It was later released on April 10 in IMAX, Omnimax, digital, and museum theaters throughout the US and Canada, beginning with 15 venues.
+Whether or not an IMAX documentary film gets screened is up to individual theaters; thus, the film's team rely on the general public to contact their nearest theater in order to expand screening scope.
+In Montreal's Canadian Museum of History, the film was translated to French, retitled Vivre À L'ère des Avions.
+It was supported by Aéroports de Montréal, and a used French dub track by Guy Nadon.
+The Robert Zemeckis Center for Digital Arts' screened the film free-of-charge for students of USC School of Cinematic Arts.
 It was also screened for attendees of the EAA AirVenture Oshkosh.
 The film also played in Franz Josef, Vilnius, and Valletta.
-Screening continues long after; in December 2, 2017, the TCL Chinese Theater screened the film and hosted a question-and-answer session with Terwilliger.
+Screening continues long after; on December 2, 2017, the TCL Chinese Theater screened the film and hosted a question-and-answer session with Terwilliger.

 On September 14, 2016, National Geographic released Living in the Age of Airplanes on DVD and Blu-ray formats.
 The releases include a small booklet with a scene guide, which includes an online password to three of the film's Easter eggs as well as a preview of One Six Right.
 Special features include three aviation B-rolls, a deleted scene set in Hawaii, five behind-the-scenes videos, a video of the Emirates premiere, and the second trailer.
 Possibly due to product placement, there are nine videos by Airbus, GE Aviation, and FedEx that tour their works.
-There is also a DVD+Blu-ray edition, with higher discounts as more of them are purchased.
-Terwilliger Productions also released the film on their VHX website, including access to the special features.
+Terwilliger Productions also released the film on their website, including access to the special features.
 The film was also released for streaming on iTunes and YouTube Movies; Juice Distribution distributed it on the latter, and the special features were also accessible via iTunes.

 Reception

 Box office

 In Australia, Living in the Age of Airplanes earned US$7,787 at the IMAX at Melbourne Museum (first released February 3, 2017), and in the United Kingdom, it earned US$224 at the BFI IMAX (first released October 15, 2015); thus earning a total of US$8,011 according to The Numbers.
+These were as of March 6, 2017 and 23 October 2015, respectively.
 The film appeared on several charts, gaining 17th place at "All Time Worldwide Box Office for National Geographic Entertainment Movies".

-As of October 30, 15,359 Blu-rays were sold in the United States, earning US$460,460 and reaching number 13 on the daily sales chart.
+Meanwhile, as of October 30, 2016, 15,359 Blu-rays were sold in the United States, earning US$460,460 and reaching number 13 on the daily sales chart.
 Overall, DVD sales earned US$241,093 and Blu-ray sales earned US$1,476,672, for a total of US$1,717,765, according to The Numbers.